Travis Bader: Senior season

 Prior to the season, Bader participated in the Nike Skills Academy in Washington D.C. that featured the best college wing players in the nation.
 He was named to the Lou Henson Award preseason All-America team along with the Horizon League preseason first team in Oakland's first season in the conference.
 Bader was also named 1 of 30 candidates for the 2014 Senior CLASS Award.
 The award recognizes NCAA Division I student athletes that excel in "community, classroom, character and competition".

 Between his sophomore, junior and senior seasons, Bader made a three-point field goal in 62 consecutive games, which was the active NCAA Division I record at that time.
 The streak ended December 10, 2013 against Indiana.
 The last time prior to this Bader did not record a three-pointer was December 30, 2011, when he was 0–3 in three-point FGs against South Dakota State.

 Bader was named Horizon League co-Player of the Week for the week of December 16–22.
 Bader made 21 three-point field goals in three games.
 He recorded the first double-double of his career against Illinois State and made 10 of 15 three-pointers in a loss to Eastern Michigan.
 He averaged 26 points per game for the week and made 58.3% of this three-pointers while Oakland went 2–1.
 He shared the award with Green Bay's Alec Brown.
 On December 27, Bader passed the 2,000 career point mark, scoring 34 points in a win over Defiance.

 On February 2, 2014, Bader passed JJ Redick for the career NCAA Division I record for three-point FGs made.
 Five games later, Bader broke the record for the most career three-point FGs attempted.

-He finished second in all of NCAA Division I basketball for free throw percentage (94.3%) that season, behind only Johnny Dee of San Diego.
+He finished second in all of NCAA Division I basketball for free throw percentage (94.3%) that season, behind only Johnny Dee of San Diego for the 2013–14 NCAA Division I men's basketball season.